Accommodation in the United Kingdom

 Types of accommodation in the United Kingdom

-As far as finding a place to rent goes, expats can look into one (or more) of the following options:
+As far as finding a place to rent goes, expats can look into the following options:

-Real estate agents are a dependable source of information and help when it comes to looking for a place to rent, but they charge for their services.
-Also bear in mind that UK real estate agencies do not share their listings with one another, so expats should check all the agencies in the area to find the best deal.
-The National Approved Letting Scheme's website has a list of approved agencies and landlords.
+- Real estate agents are a dependable source of information and help when it comes to looking for a place to rent, but they charge for their services.

-Note that expats will also be required to provide six weeks' rent as a deposit, and letters of reference from their employer and previous landlords to secure a rental agreement.
-Tenants will also likely be liable for their own gas, electricity, water, phone, Internet and council tax bills while renting in the UK.
+Note that expats will also be required to provide four to six weeks' rent as a deposit to secure a rental agreement.
+Tenants will also likely be liable for their own gas, electricity, water, phone, internet and council tax bills while renting in the UK.